Poecilotheria metallica: Behavior

 Poecilotheria metallica's behavior parallels that of many arboreal spiders.
 In the wild, P. metallica lives in holes of tall trees where it makes asymmetric funnel webs.
 The primary prey consists of various flying insects.
 Spiders of this genus may live communally when territory, i.e. the number of holes per tree, is limited.
 The species is skittish and will try to flee first, and will also flee when light shines upon it, as it is a photosensitive species.
 Under provocation, however, members of the species may bite.

 Longevity

 Females typically live for 11 to 12 years, or, in rare instances, for up to 15 years.
 Males live for 3 to 4 years.

 Venom

 There has never been a recorded human death from its bite.
 However, P. metallica's bite is considered medically significant, with venom that may cause intense pain, judging from the experience of keepers bitten by other spiders in the genus.
 The vast majority are "dry bites," where no venom is injected into the handler.
 The mechanical effects of the bite can still be worrisome, as an adult's fangs can reach nearly 3/4 of an inch in length.
 P. metallica can move rapidly and may defend itself when cornered.
 Venom may produce a heart-rate increase followed by sweating, headache, stinging, cramping, or swelling.
 Effects can last for up to a week.
-However in extreme bites from the genus Poecilotheria, effects may still be felt months later.